mat-s/100-days-of-code/r1-log.md

 ### Day 8: February 02, 2021
 **Today's Progress**: I continued the video course to build a blog with Gatsby.
 Learned about setting up a pagination for the posts and to sort and format the results in GraphQl

+### Day 9: February 03, 2021
+**Today's Progress**: Another day with the video course on how to build a blog in Gatsby.
+Today was all about advanced image concepts in Gatsby and GraphQL Fragments